dkerchner/mobile-device-keyboard/README.md

 ## Usage

- to execute the program from inside the project folder please run the following command:
+ To execute the program from inside the project folder please run the following command:

   `java -cp target\autocompleteprovider-0.1.0.jar com.dkerchner.autocompleteprovider.AutocompleteProvider`